 Let's dive into everything you need to know about the role of chief data officer.

-Per Deloitte, a chief data officer (CDO) is a senior executive responsible for managing an organization’s data strategy, ensuring data quality, and driving business value through data analytics and governance.
-As data has become an invaluable asset, organizations need to have a senior-level executive to set the company-wide data strategy.
+A chief data officer (CDO) is a senior executive responsible for managing an organization’s data strategy, ensuring data quality, and driving business value through data analytics and governance.
+As Deloitte lays out, with data now an invaluable asset, organizations need to have a senior-level executive to set the company-wide data strategy.

 The CDO role has evolved to occupy a prominent position within the organization, ideally located at the C-suite level or one level below, reporting to the CEO or COO.
 This placement allows the CDO to work closely with business leaders to drive data-driven decision-making and strategy.